InvestobullInvestors/stock-price-prediction/README.md

 #### Himanshu Goyal

--   Developed a responsive front-end for Home, Stock Details, Plans and parts of About Us, including interactive graphs and credit card payment section
+-   Developed a responsive front-end for Home, Stock Details, Plans and parts of About Us, including interactive graphs and credit card payment through Stripe
--   Took leadership on setting up a scalable and future proof MongoDB schema along with backend integration and Swagger API documentation for stock details and news
+-   Took leadership on setting up a scalable and future proof MongoDB schema along with backend integration and Swagger API documentation for stock details, stock news, and stock predictions
--   Deployed the project on Vercel and set up the cron jobs to update real time data
+-   Deployed the project on Vercel and set up the cron jobs to update data in real-time
 -   Coordinated and scheduled meetings alongside text updates for smooth flow of the project

 #### Paul Freiwirth

 -   Developed the front-end for the news page, including a news filter system
--   Set up the drag and drop functionality to enhance user experience
+-   Set up the drag and drop functionality and made the news page responsive to enhance user experience
--   Worked on making the news page responsive

 #### Raghav Thakur